red345686/readingcraze/README.md

 - **Auto-Scroll**: Hands-free reading with adjustable scroll speed
 - **Global Styling**: Changes apply to the entire page for a consistent reading experience
 - **Dictionary Lookup**: Hover over unfamiliar words to see definitions (uses the Free Dictionary API)
+- **Text-to-Speech**: Listen to web novels with customizable voice, rate, pitch, and volume

 ## Installation